How & Why to Teach English in Japan in 2026

 Other perks could include contract completion bonuses of roughly JPY100,000, social insurance enrollment, and paid time off.

-According to Japanese law, one thing to remember is that you must wait at least 6 months from your start date to take these vacation days.
+Under Japanese law, one thing to remember is that you must wait at least 6 months from your start date before taking these vacation days.

 Basic requirements for being an ESL

-For anyone considering becoming an English teacher in Japan, the most basic requirement would be to have a bachelor’s degree, irrespective of the subject.
-It does not have to be a degree in education.
+Anyone considering becoming an English teacher in Japan must hold a bachelor’s degree, regardless of their field of study.
+It does not have to be in education.

 TEFL certification is a qualification for teaching English.
-It stands for Teaching English as a Foreign Language and is necessary for becoming an ESL, i.e., English as a Second Language teacher.
+It stands for Teaching English as a Foreign Language and is required to become an ESL (English as a Second Language) teacher.

 It is also unnecessary to be a native English speaker.
 As long as you are fluent in English and have a bachelor’s degree and TEFL certification, you can do it as an English teacher in Japan.

 To stay in Japan, you would also require a working visa.
-Usually, schools sponsor or help with availing such a visa.
-Plus, they often issue a certificate of eligibility that speeds up the visa process.
+Usually, schools sponsor or help with obtaining such a visa.
+They often issue a certificate of eligibility that expedites the visa process.

 Do you need to speak Japanese?

 This isn’t mandatory since you teach English as part of your job.
-Your work includes teaching students a native accent and conversational skills.
+Your work includes teaching students to speak with a native accent and develop conversational skills.

-You need some Japanese knowledge as an ESL teacher if your students can’t speak English.
+You need some knowledge of Japanese as an ESL teacher if your students can’t speak English.

 This is important for second-year students and recent graduates.
-Plus, understanding the language allows students to participate more freely in class.
+Understanding the language enables students to participate more freely in class.

-Knowing the Japanese language can ease communication.
+Knowing Japanese can improve communication.
 This is because most natives do not speak English outside of school.

 English teachers salary in Japan

 Without formal courses, you can learn through immersion.
-This can give your resume more value.
+This can add value to your resume.

 How do you apply?

-One of the largest markets in the world for English teaching is Japan.
+One of the largest English-teaching markets in the world is Japan.

-There are job openings throughout the year, but you need to schedule an interview in advance.
-Most employers conduct their interviews via Skype, Zoom, Cisco, or another online meeting platform.
+Job openings occur throughout the year, but you must schedule an early interview.
+Most employers conduct interviews via Skype, Zoom, Cisco Webex, or another online meeting platform.

 These are some crucial points to keep in mind.